TimoBechtel/go-conway/README.md

 Conway's Game of Life experiment, written in Go.

-Cells update themselves asynchronously.
+Cells are not updated all at once, but instead update themselves asynchronously.
+Everytime they update, they notify their neighbors.

 To start this process, the game first triggers a single cell.

 It may not work completely reliably yet.